hermancollin/ResInv/README.md

 - explore resolution-invariant solutions

 ---
 To use the scripts in this repo, please use a venv with AxonDeepSeg installed.
+The only dependency to add is `monai`.